Do you feel guilty eating three yummy meals a day plus snacks while your dog just gets one or two scoops of dry kibble?

 If you are leaving food out all day for your dog to nibble on, use dry food, which won’t spoil.

-If you have a nursing dog, she will probably be fed by the free-choice method.
+If you have a nursing dog, they will probably be fed by the free-choice method.
 Dogs who are nursing need many calories to produce a constant flow of milk for their pups.

 Downsides: Leaving dog food out all day could attract insects, rodents, or raccoons.
 That’s especially the case if you feed your dog outside, so be on the lookout.